 On Page 3, set the Numbering Format field to private.
 This field specifies the format of the calling party number (CPN) sent to the far-end.
-Public numbers are automatically preceded with a + sign (E.164 numbering format) when passed in the SIP From, Contact and P-Asserted Identity headers.
-To remove the + sign, the Numbering Format was set to private and the Numbering Format in the route pattern was set to unk-unk (see Section 5.9).
+Beginning with Communication Manager 6.0, public numbers are automatically preceded with a + sign (E.164 numbering format) when passed in the SIP From, Contact and P-Asserted Identity headers.
+To remove the + sign, the Numbering Format was set to private and the Numbering Format in the route pattern was set to unk-unk (see Section 5.10).

 Set the Replace Restricted Numbers and Replace Unavailable Numbers fields to y.
-This will allow the CPN displayed on local endpoints to be replaced with the value set in Section 5.2, if the inbound call requests CPN block.
+This will allow the CPN displayed on local endpoints to be replaced with the value set in Section 5.3, if the inbound call enabled CPN block.
 For outbound calls, these same settings request that CPN block be activated on the far-end destination if a local user requests CPN block on a particular call routed out this trunk.
 Default values were used for all other fields.

-'''

-add trunk-group 2
+add trunk-group 3

 TRUNK FEATURES

 ACA Assignment? n